 The Public Safety Management System is regularly audited by an accredited external auditor and an audit certificate together with a statutory declaration is sent to the Secretary (Energy Safety) at intervals not exceeding five years.
-GasNet's first declaration was made in April 2013 and after a revalidation audits in 2016, 2019 and 2022 further declarations made.
+GasNet's first declaration was made in April 2013 and has made further declarations every three years since that time.
+In 2025 the PSMS was upgraded to meet the 2014 version of NZS7901 and audit certification achieved to that Standard.